Patrol Services Division

 In addition to responding to calls for service, Officers self-initiate police action by actively searching for and arresting individuals involved with drugs, prostitution, burglary, robbery, theft, gang activity, and other miscellaneous criminal activities.
 Uniformed Patrol Units are also the first to arrive on scene at all critical incidents.

 The process is a collaborative effort.
-Uniformed Patrol Units who initially arrive at critical incidents handle the incidents directly or, if additional support is necessary, will stabilize the situation until support services, such as the Special Operations Division, the Criminal Investigations Division, the S.W.A.T.
-Team, the Crime Scene Investigations arrive to continue the investigation or the Mobile Command Center becomes necessary.
+Uniformed Patrol Units who initially arrive at critical incidents handle the incidents directly or, if additional support is necessary, will stabilize the situation until the Criminal Investigations Division or the SWAT Team becomes necessary.

 Police K-9's are a valuable resource for use in violent criminal apprehension, evidence detection, explosives detection and search and rescue operations.
 Police dogs and their Police Officer handlers have extensive training and are an invaluable asset to the Police Department.